 Engagement photos are useful for all sorts of reasons, from the practical to the sentimental.
 You can incorporate them into your wedding communications, such as your wedding website and save the dates; you can use the experience to get comfortable with your wedding photographer and practice posing together in front of the camera; or you could simply frame your favorite shot to rest on your mantle for years to come.

 Since engagement photos have so many potential uses, you should think carefully about how you and your partner will look for the shoot.
 There are a lot of things to consider when selecting your engagement photo outfits, especially since the options are quite endless: lights or darks?
 Bold prints or classic solids?
 Casual, dressy, or themed?
 How do you pick outfits that you’ll love now and forever?
-By following these ten tips on what to wear for your engagement photos, of course.
+Below, we elaborate on the importance of each of the ten tips we’ve provided.

 1. Pick Clothes That Reflect Your Personality